vitorassis/interio/README.md

 ### clearCoordinates(int, int, int, int) : void

-Clear the screen inside the sent rectangle.
+It clears the screen inside the sent rectangle.
 If xf (x final) or yf (y final) is equal 0 it will worth the same as the respective initial, then `clearCoordinates(4, 5)` clears only the position (4,5).

 Receives: